Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 If you are interested in Hakka architecture and flower viewing, then Hakka Courtyard (客家大院) in Tongluo township may be worth checking out.
 The Hakka-style home was built by the government in 2010, with a combination of modern and traditional elements.
 Even though it’s not a real home, it’s still a picturesque structure.

-Hakka Courtyard is located within LOHAS Tung Blossom Park (桐花樂活公園), which as the name suggests, would be best to visit when the tung blossoms are blooming in April and May.
+Hakka Courtyard is located within Matsu Park (台灣影城 / 媽祖村), which has tung blossoms in April and May.

 To be honest, since they charge NT200 per adult to enter the grounds, I wouldn’t suggest going out of your way unless you are particularly interested in seeing the Hakka home or tung blossoms.
 I couldn’t justify paying for my whole family to go in, so I ran in alone to get a photo.
 It ended up being quite a run uphill from the entrance to the Hakka home…

 Sanyi Wood Sculpture Museum